couchbase/build-php-memcached/README.md

 ## Dependencies

  - GNU Autotools, build essentials
- - php and php-dev packages
+ - php and php-devel packages
  - all other dependencies of libmemcached.